JuliaDataScience/JuliaDataScience/contents/dataframes_join.md

 ```

 To do this, we are going to use joins.
-`DataFrames.jl` lists no less than seven kinds of joins.
+`DataFrames.jl` lists no less than seven kinds of join.
 This might seem daunting at first, but hang on because they are all useful and we will showcase them all.

 ### innerjoin {#sec:innerjoin}